At Time Doctor, our best (and favorite) marketing channel is content focused SEO.

 How We Structure Our Remote SEO Team

-If you’ve come this far, then you’re probably excited about leveraging SEO to grow your business.
+If you’ve come this far in our SEO guide, then you’re probably excited about leveraging SEO to grow your business.

 I want to talk briefly about the roles we hire for our SEO program.